 There are also wreaths hanging on the high walls of the lobby decorated with Mardi Gras beads and fleur de lis.

-I just love the check-in area too.
-They have long strands of garland covered with Mardi Gras beads and beautiful ornate masks.
+IT is so much fun to walk the grounds of French Quarter and experience them at Christmas is just so magical.
+I also love the check-in area because they have long strands of garland covered with Mardi Gras beads and beautiful ornate masks.

 Disney’s Beach Club Resort